thales-markets/thales-improvement-proposals/README.md

 Thales Improvement Proposals (TIPs) describe standards, processes and provide general guidelines or information to the Thales Communit.

+## Create a TIP

+Follow this [step-by-step tutorial](https://medium.com/@Thales.Academy/how-to-use-github-to-submit-a-tip-e7d0047b54fd) to learn about the process of creating a TIP.

+## List of TIPs

 | # &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; | Title | Status |
 | ----------- | ----------- | ----------- |
 | TIP-1  | [TIP Formats and Templates](TIPs/TIP-1.md) | Approved |